Message from Sheila (our PTA President)

-I hope that you have a productive and great year as you bring harmony to every child’s life!
+I hope that you and your PTA family have a productive year !!!!!!!!!

 District 1: Williams, Fulton, Lucas, Defiance, Henry, Wood